|

 WE WON'T. Please take us off your list.
 We have no interest.
 We delete anything and everything that falls into this category.
 Just like we told the folks who asked question 16: this is answered on our contact page but you felt the need to ask again.
 Shame on you.

-18. I need the rights to some Ernie Kovacs video clips for a project.
+18. I need the rights to some of Ernie’s work for a project or I have some other question/need regarding rights or licensing.
 Can you put me in touch with the right people?

 19. I'd like to contribute material to the site, suggest a blog post, share a reminisence, etc. How do I go about doing this?